shopware/shopware/changelog/_unreleased/2023-03-16-minify-flow-storer.md

   * `SubjectStorer`
   * `TemplateDataStorer`
   * `UrlStorer`
-* Replaced deprecated flow storer interfaces in the flow event with the new `ScalarValuesAware` interface in the following events:
+* Changed deprecated flow storer interfaces in the flow event to the new `ScalarValuesAware` interface in the following events:
   * `CustomerAccountRecoverRequestEvent`
   * `CustomerBeforeLoginEvent`
   * `CustomerDoubleOptInRegistrationEvent`